 Remember, if you’re having trouble logging in:

-- Log in at http://yoursitename.squarespace.com/display/Login, replacing yoursitename with your unique identifier.
+- Log in at https://yoursitename.squarespace.com/display/Login, replacing yoursitename with your account name.

 - Use your account name, the unique identifier from your URL, rather than an email address as your login name.